Care, Guidance and Support

 Individual Learning Needs

-Additional sources of support
+Additional Sources of Support

 The Student Support team (in the Student Hub) ensures that there is additional support for students with concerns or problems.
 Students who are feeling unwell or require First Aid are supported by the same colleagues.
 The team work closely with Social Services and other agencies to access the appropriate support to both students and parents.
-In addition, the School nurse is available one lunchtime a week for student consultation, with appointments booked through the Student Hub.

 As a school we buy in the services of an accredited Careers Advisor.
 This ensures that our students have access to impartial and independent careers advice and guidance from a professional and up to date source.
 The Careers Advisor also undertakes tracking and monitoring of students who have left Bournemouth School, either post 16 or post 18, and can help to ensure that they are being properly supported through their next phase in their career.
 Appointments to see a Careers Advisor can be booked through the Student Hub.